LaisColetta/Machine-Learning/README.md

 ### **Project_part1.ipynb**

-> Note: For detailed information about the models selected in this notebook, please refer to the **Testing Files** folder, where I compare various models and choose the ones with the best performance.
+> Note: For detailed information about the models selected in this notebook, please refer to the **Testing Files** folder, where I compared various models and sleected the ones with the best performance.

 This Jupyter Notebook outlines the steps for analyzing the Trump and Harris debate, including tasks like speaker diarization, speech-to-text conversion, and sentiment analysis through a large language model.